**This article was updated in February 2019**

 Why is my employer trying to ‘gag’ me?

 Confidentiality clauses are common in settlement agreements.
 They usually mean that the parties promise not to make damaging statements about each other.
 This would prevent you making harmful comments in the press or on social media about your employer – even if you’re telling the truth.
 It might also prevent you from reporting malpractice as a whistle-blower.
 Your solicitor should carefully explain the implications to you.
-Some people argue that public sector bodies ought not to use confidentiality clauses.

 Why is there all of this legal jargon?